ENGLISH CERTIFICATION LEVEL B1

 Course contents summary

-• R. Murphy con L. Pallini Essential Grammar in Use Cambridge University Press
+R. Murphy and L. Pallini Essential Grammar in Use Cambridge University

 Assessment methods and criteria

 The English language test is computer based and is modelled on the Cambridge English B1 examination Preliminary English Test.
 It consists of multiple choice questions on reading, writing and Use of English.
 The pass mark of 60% is calculated solely on the number of correct answers, with no marks subtracted for missing or incorrect answers.
 The use of dictionaries, grammar reference books etc. is not permitted.

 VALIDITY OF INTERNATIONAL LANGUAGE CERTIFICATES